48

 • [ ] Installed Gateway API CRDs + a controller with a usable GatewayClass

-• [ ] Ran ingress2gateway print against an existing Ingress
+• [ ] Ran ingress2gateway print against the existing ingress-nginx Ingress

 • [ ] Reviewed and hand-fixed any unmapped annotations